rmlibre/tiny_gnupg/README.rst

     # local keyring. tiny_gnupg doesn't use gnupg's networking
     # interface, and ensures tor connections through the aiohttp_socks
     # library.
 So, if gnupg makes these kinds of silent connections,
-    # it can inadvertently reveal a users ip.
+    # it can inadvertently reveal a user's ip.

 Using torify requires a tor installation on the user system.
 If it's running Debian/Ubuntu then this guide_ could be helpful.